-Indonesia has mystified me since my first anthropology course, and the mountains and wilderness of South America have always called to me from glossy pictures in books.
-I have specifically chosen these regions because of the indomitable characters of their inhabitants and the value of their natural resources to science, both historically and in modern times.
-I want to walk in the footsteps of courageous indigenous peoples and revolutionary scientists.
-Whether I travel by foot, bus, boat or plane, I am excited to explore.
+Indonesia has mystified Esparo since her first anthropology course, and the mountains and wilderness of South America have always called to her from glossy pictures in books.
+She specifically chose these regions because of the indomitable characters of their inhabitants and the value of their natural resources to science, both historically and in modern times.
+She wants to walk in the footsteps of courageous indigenous peoples and revolutionary scientists.
+Whether travelling by foot, bus, boat or plane, she is excited to explore.
 Destinations: Uruguay, Argentina, Chile, Peru, Ecuador, Indonesia, Malaysia and Singapore

 Hometown: Gig Harbor, Wash.

 Travel objectives: I plan on travelling to Morocco, Kenya, Tanzania, and South Africa to gain an understanding of the constructed idea of “Africa” and to transcend my predominately sub-Saharan focus of African Studies.
 I will also travel to Patagonia and Easter Island to explore issues facing environments, both past and present.
 Destinations: Chile, Argentina, Morocco, Kenya, Tanzania and South Africa

 Hometown: Gardnerville, Nev.

 Travel objective: I will begin in South Asia and then travel to Southeast Asia, and trek through Eastern Europe.
 I want to immerse myself in a location and culture, listening to its music, eating traditional foods, learning its history, seeking recommendations from locals, and exploring the land itself to see the world with fresh eyes.
 I want to figure out what I truly value in life, and if that thing is different from others.
 In the end, I want to discover who I am and gain a new perspective, hopefully changing those that I meet in turn.
 Destinations: Sri Lanka, India, Singapore, Thailand, Vietnam, Cambodia, Romania, Bulgaria, Serbia, Bosnia and Herzegovina, Croatia, Slovenia, Lithuania, Latvia and Estonia

 Hometown: Mesa, Ariz.

 Travel objectives: My planned journey is about stripping away the layers of mental conditioning that have developed throughout my life and revealing the beauty in all things.
 Throughout my expedition, I plan to travel by plane, train, bicycle, ferry, and rickshaw to uncover cultural and religious relationships to nature, spiritual manifestations, and the formula for laughter.
 As I explore these regions my primary goal is to remain open and receptive to lessons that may present themselves along the way.
 Destinations: Cambodia, Thailand, Myanmar, Tibet, India, Sri Lanka, Jerusalem, Turkey, and Bulgaria

 Hometown: Boise, Idaho

 Travel objectives: While traveling, I am interested in seeing the role that medicine plays in people’s lives, and ways in which we can participate in engineering which respects and enhances cultural identity.
 I seek to connect with people through a love of the land, cooking, and art.
 My journey will take me through Brazil, southeastern Africa, Cambodia and Vietnam.
 By visiting these diverse and vibrant places, I hope to engage in personal growth and foster a sense of global understanding.
 Destinations: Brazil, Malawi, Mozambique, Madagascar, Tanzania, Uganda, Cambodia and Vietnam

 Aquatic and Fishery Science